reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.27 =
+* Fixed:      Search extension failed do to dependency issue from the core.

 = 3.2.9.26 =
 * Fixed:      #1281 - color field output/compiler outputting incorrect selector when only one array present.